wkai343/SiFli-SDK/docs/source/en/app_note/common_project.md

 The problem with this approach was that every time a new board was added, a new project directory had to be created.
 As the number of examples increased, many new projects were added.
 If a common configuration needed modification for a certain example, it had to be updated in all the projects, leading to high maintenance overhead.

-To address this issue, starting from v2.1.5, the SDK introduced a new engineering build method known as the "Universal Engineering" approach.
+To address this issue, starting from v2.1.5, the SDK introduced a new project build method known as the "Common Project" approach.
 Under this method, only one project folder is required for each example, and it no longer stores the _.config_ and _rtconfig_ files.
 During compilation, the software for the selected board is generated, and _.config_ and _rtconfig.h_ are generated in the build directory.
 Multiple boards can be compiled simultaneously, and the generated files will not overwrite each other.

 ## 2. Compilation Method

-In the universal engineering directory, execute the following command to compile the image for a specified board. `board_name` is the name of the board, and it can still be followed by other scons parameters, such as `-j8` to specify the use of 8 threads for compilation.
+In the common project directory, execute the following command to compile the image for a specified board. `board_name` is the name of the board, and it can still be followed by other scons parameters, such as `-j8` to specify the use of 8 threads for compilation.

 For dual-core chip boards, the `board_name` must specify which core is being used, for example, `eh-lb523_hcpu`, indicating the program that can run on the HCPU of the 523 HDK board.